-In parallel with sector effects to reduce bureaucracy and red tape in research (see UKRI agenda), we will identify areas and implement mitigating actions to streamline processes and find efficiencies.
-This will include:

-- Rationalisation of committee structure for research and innovation to eliminate duplicated conversations, reduce time commitments, and speed up decision-making. - Implement a standardised approach to internal pump-prime funding schemes for research (except where external funder conditions are applicable), including streamlined application process, reducing steps for approval, and simplifying eligibility criteria. - Publish online a clear, searchable/filterable database of research support resources and mechanisms, aimed at minimising the time required to e.g. find the right contact, determine eligibility for a scheme etc.
+- We will develop and publish a mutually agreed institutional concordat on research culture in 2021.
+Drafted in consultation with the research community, this will set out specific commitments to fostering a positive and inclusive research culture. - Further to securing institutional membership of the Race Equality Charter (REC) in 2020, the University will apply for 'Bronze' accreditation in 2021. - In parallel with sector effects to reduce bureaucracy and red tape in research (see UKRI agenda), we will identify areas and implement mitigating actions to streamline processes and find administrative efficiencies.
+This will include: - Rationalisation of committee structure for research and innovation to eliminate duplicated conversations, reduce time commitments, and speed up decision-making. - Implement a standardised approach to internal pump-prime funding schemes for research (except where external funder conditions are applicable), including streamlined application process, reducing steps for approval, and simplifying eligibility criteria. - Publish online a clear, searchable/filterable database of research support resources and mechanisms, aimed at minimising the time required to e.g. find the right contact, determine eligibility for a scheme etc.

-In order to reduce unnecessary administrative burden and inefficiencies in academic/researcher workloads, we will review existing skills, capabilities and support for 'research delivery' (i.e. post-award project management).
-This may include bespoke project management training resources specifically for research projects, more easily accessible information on the support available and clearer communication routes to relevant individuals, and review current scale and scope of input that can be provided by professional support staff with a view to achieving further efficiencies.
+In view of concerns around academic workload, we will review existing skills, capabilities and support for 'research delivery' (including post-award project management).
+This may include bespoke project management training resources specifically for research projects, more easily accessible information on the support available and clearer communication routes to relevant individuals, and review current scale and scope of input that can be provided by professional support staff.

-Recognising the rapidly changing and sometimes complex regulatory environment for research funding, we will publish a regularly-updated online repository of funder policies, requirements and sanctions relating to research culture and connected issues, such as bullying and harassment, with clear guidance on how to address these matters in research funding applications.
+Recognising the rapidly changing and sometimes complex regulatory environment for research funding, we will publish a live online repository of policies, requirements and sanctions relating to research culture and compliance, with clear guidance on how to address these matters in research funding applications.